use good ingredients

 CaityPies' Founder, Cait Guszkowski, had a long personal & professional journey working for weight loss and exercise companies, completing a masters degree in sociolinguistics (studying food and language), and studying dietetics.
 It became clear to her years ago that she practiced disordered eating, body dysmorphic disorder, and orthorexia, and has only recently begun her own body kindness journey.

-It became apparent shortly after starting this business that providing the public with desserts also meant listening to a barrage of self-hate from customers.
+Providing the public with desserts also meant listening to a barrage of self-hate from customers.
 “I shouldn’t” “I can’t” “I don’t deserve to”… are common phrases customers use when discussing treats.
 For this reason we made a sign for the booth that states “No Diet Talk”.
 We encourage customers to make intuitive decisions about food rather than encouraging and perpetuating shame-based language and thoughts.

 While we are happy to provide modified pies for people with food allergies, we firmly believe that our society has put too much pressure on food choices and our bodies, and that people should be able to enjoy good, handmade, farm-to-table treats without guilt or shame.
 We bake with sugar, butter, and lard, sourcing as many of our animal products as possible from local farms.